Hjörleifshöfði in South Iceland - the Hike, the Inhabitants and the Yoda Cave

 Rocks had been lined up to make a circle

-This circle was created for a German film which was shot by Hjörleifshöfði some 40 years ago - or around 1980.
+This circle was created for a German film shot by Hjörleifshöfði around 1980.
 The film is called Viking Saga, starring the German actor Klaus Kinski and the Icelandic Ingibjörg Stefánsdóttir.

-This film isn't listed under Klaus Kinski's films, but the owner of Hjörleifshöfði, Þórir Kjartansson, the descendant of the people who lived on Hjörleifshöfði, told me that this circle represented a Viking worship circle, hörgr or hearg in old English (blóthringur).
+This film isn't listed among Klaus Kinski's films, but the owner of Hjörleifshöfði, Þórir Kjartansson, the descendant of the people who lived on Hjörleifshöfði, told me that this circle represented a Viking worship circle, hörgr or hearg in Old English (blóthringur).

 Rocks creating a circle by Hjörleifshöðfi